 Listen to Kay Libby, CEO at Age UK Bristol, talk about what the Support Hub is and what it can offer:

 How to get in touch

 The Support Hub is staffed 9am - 5pm Monday to Friday.
 If you call outside of these hours please leave a message and someone will respond to you as soon as possible.

-We can help with food shopping orders and delivery, prescription collection, home maintenance, provide official guidance on coronavirus using the government website), advise where and how you can get support with things like shopping, give information coronavirus-related scams and staying safe, and more.
+We can help with home maintenance, provide official guidance on coronavirus using the government website), advise where and how you can get support with things like shopping, give information coronavirus-related scams and staying safe, and more.
 We can also offer information and advice about finances, benefits and allowances for older people, their families and carers.

 Please call the Support Hub on 0117 929 7537 or email firstname.lastname@example.org further information.

 We have put together information about Coronavirus (COVID-19) scams and what to look out for.

 Are you or someone you know feeling lonely or isolated?
 We can set up a weekly telephone call for a friendly chat with a volunteer for anyone over 50.

 For those feeling anxious, we can direct you to one of our Support Hub partners who have a number of resources and services available.

 Call our Support Hub on 0117 929 7537 and a member of our team will talk you through the all different types of support available, and help determine the most suitable.